 - What services will you provide?

-- What’s the market like in terms such as size, value, customer segments and buying patterns?
+- What's the market like in terms of size, value, customer segments and buying patterns?
 Who are your competitors?

 - How will you find customers?

 - How will the logistics of your mobile beauty business work?

 - What will you charge for your services?

 There are lots of templates for business plans available online.
 Be concise and ask a friend to check your writing for typos and other errors before showing it to any decision makers.

 If you're planning to start small, you may be able to rely on word of mouth at first.
 But to turn your side-line work into a fully-fledged mobile beauty business, you'll need to use other ways to get noticed.

 Here are some tips on how to promote your mobile beauty business: